XiudingCai/SIM-pytorch/README.md

     print(f"Loss: {loss.item():.6f}")
 ```

-Cached Tracker Usage
+## Cached Tracker Usage

-The cached version avoids re-scanning your model at every step:
+**Note:**
+This cached tracker provides a faster version of SIM loss computation.
+It only scans the model once (during the first call) to locate SIM-enabled blocks, and then reuses the cached results in subsequent steps.
+This avoids repeatedly traversing the model at every iteration, which reduces overhead.
+However, this approach is not suitable for dynamic networks whose structure or parameters change during training, since the cached information would become outdated.
 ```python
 from sim_loss import init_proj, forward_with_sim_cache, compute_loss_sim, LossSimTracker